openstack/octavia/doc/source/contributor/guides/providers.rst

 .. code-block:: python

-    {"compute_zone": "The compute availability zone to use for this loadbalancer.", "management_network": "The management network ID for the loadbalancer.", "valid_vip_networks": "List of network IDs that are allowed for VIP use.
+    {"compute_zone": "The compute availability zone to use for this loadbalancer.", "volume_zone": "The volume availability zone to use for this loadbalancer.", "management_network": "The management network ID for the loadbalancer.", "valid_vip_networks": "List of network IDs that are allowed for VIP use.
 This overrides/replaces the list of allowed networks configured in `octavia.conf`."}